rsonquery/rsonpath/README.md

 - `cfg-if` &ndash; used to support SIMD and no-SIMD versions.
 - `memchr` &ndash; rapid, SIMDified substring search for fast-forwarding to labels.
 - `nom` &ndash; for parser implementation.
+- `replace_with` &ndash; for safe handling of internal classifier state when switching classifiers.
 - `smallvec` &ndash; crucial for small-stack performance.
 - `thiserror` &ndash; idiomatic `Error` implementations.
 - `vector_map` &ndash; used in the query compiler for measurably better performance.